lbryio/lbry.com/content/faq/rewards.md

 - Sign up for an account at [lbry.tv](https://lbry.tv)
 - Verify your email
 - Potentially complete an [additional verification step](#additional-verification) (common if using from VPN or a fraud-prone network)
+- Do not abuse the rewards system via follow x follow or view x view activity, either on LBRY or in private groups
+- Do not spam comments on LBRY

 Rewards are intended to be earnable on a per-person basis (typically limited to 1 rewards account per household / location).
 LBRY reserves the right to revoke rewards privileges on any account if abuse is suspected, including on the basis of VPN or shared connections.
 Users on shared connections will typically not be eligible for rewards.